opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > “I acknowledge that I have considered the terms of the agreement and have also been informed of my right to seek independent legal advice.”

 > (c) in the case where all parties are unrepresented, by the parties personally and their signatures must be witnessed by an advocate and solicitor or a commissioner for oaths.

+(5A)	If either party is incapacitated by reason of insolvency, the party must provide to the Court a letter from the Official Assignee stating that there is no objection to the proposed terms of the agreement, in particular, the terms relating to the division of matrimonial assets and maintenance.
+This letter is to be filed together with the duly signed draft consent order.

 (6) [deleted]

 (7) The document name selected for the filing of the draft consent order in the Electronic Filing Service is “Draft Consent Order".